 Beyond these initiatives, it is our view that industry-led solutions and processes can lead to a more customercentred approach to resolve outstanding matters.
 This is particularly relevant, as Aurizon Network and users developed UT5 with the view to achieving solutions that will deliver mutual benefits for all stakeholders.

-On that basis, we encourage Aurizon Network to strengthen its efforts to pursue opportunities to proactively engage with users on this matter and improve both the quality and quantity of information provided.
+On that basis, we encourage Aurizon Network to strengthen its efforts to pursue opportunities to engage with users on this matter, to improve both the quality of information provided and the nature of engagement.